KSETA Topical Courses

 KSETA Topical Courses February/March 2024

-The next topical courses of KSETA will be held from February 19th to March 1st, 2024.
+KSETA Topical courses from February 19th to March 1st, 2024.

 1. The Standard Model Effective Field Theory: theory and phenomenological applications (broader; all)